 - Linking containers together

 - Exposing containers to other machines and APIs outside the server cluster

 - Simplified scaling by adding or removing containers from the cluster

 A container orchestration platform and strategy are absolutely essential for the success of any development project that is going to use microservices, or a wide variety of containers.

 Orchestration makes it much easier to control the behavior and development of individual containers, ensuring a consistent development environment.

 So, Which Are Better?
 Virtual Machines Or Containers?

 The question of which is better is not really relevant.
 Both VMs and containers are better at different things.

 VMs offer slightly better security and are ideal if you are running a full application or platform on a single operating system.
-However, containers have the edge if you are looking to shift to a more microservices-based development style, and would like to minimize costs related to the maintenance and patching of multiple VMs.
+However, containers have the edge if you are looking to shift to a more microservices-based development style.
+Use them when you want to minimize costs related to the maintenance and patching of multiple VMs.